 New Zealand in winter is famous for the ski resort on the South Island.
 The North Island becomes less popular during this season, maybe the reason why we found a great deal to fly over for the Queen’s Birthday long weekend.
 We left straight after work on Friday and came back on the first flight to Brisbane on Tuesday morning: we could organise a full three days in New Zealand North Island.
 We did a round trip from Auckland to explore the Northland region.

 I first thought about doing the most popular attractions of the North Island: Rotorua and Taupo.
 However, these destinations would make great stops during a road trip crossing the island from Auckland to Wellington.
 Coromandel was also amongst the options.
 We finally chose to keep them for a later trip to this area and picked the north of the island instead.

 We drove a total of 950km over three days in the North Island of New Zealand.
 We did two boat trips, two dives and one beautiful hike.

 As we made this trip in June, the days were short, and we had to drive at night to make it fit.
 1 or 2 hours of extra sunlight would make a significant impact and allow more sightseeing!
 Driving time from the GPS and Google Maps were always under our actual driving time because of the winding roads, the work roads and slow vehicles.

 Even from a Queenslander point of view, the weather was not too cold: around 8° in the evening and up to 18° with great sunny days.

-Our three-day road trip itinerary in the north of New Zealand:
+Our three-day road trip itinerary in the Northland region of New Zealand:

 Day 1: Drive from Auckland and Cruise on the scenic Bay of Islands with its lovely dolphins (1)